mammolastan/restaurant-reservation/README.md

 ## What it does

 ### Make a new reservation
+- Restaurant staff enter details of patron reservations
+  - First and last name
+  - Phone number
+  - Size of party
+  - Date and time

 ### Edit existing reservation
+- Restaurant staff can edit information on existing reservation

 ### Create table inventory
+-

 ### Assign a reservation to a table